-This article summarizes the key takeaways and highlights from QCon London 2014 as blogged and tweeted by attendees.
+This article summarizes the key takeaways and highlights from QCon New York 2014 as blogged and tweeted by attendees.

 There are ways to obtain sustainable pace beyond scrum that can help stem the increasing number of failing scrum projects, with a backlog-item-oriented workflow treating sprints as iterations.